Show All Answers

 Contact the Knox Box website or the Fire Prevention Division at 509-585-4302.

-The Fire Department requires permits to add, modify or remove fire protection systems.
-For more information and to find an application, please visit the
+The Fire Department requires permits to add, modify or remove fire protection systems - prior to beginning work in these areas.

 Benton Clean Air Agency monitors air quality in Kennewick. - Residential Burn Line: 509-783-6198 - Agricultural Burn Line: 509-783-6570